xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 ## New Service Approaches

-The virtualization trend hava made posible to dynamically instantiate Service Functions (SFs) in distributed compute facilities in the form of virtual machines or containers, as micro-services.
+The virtualization trend have made posible to dynamically instantiate Service Functions (SFs) in distributed compute facilities in the form of virtual machines or containers, as micro-services.
 The instantiation of the SFs is governed by cloud management systems, as it is the connectivity among the different instances or micro-services.
 That connectivity is typically realized by using overlay mechanisms, without any further interaction with the network.
-However, this appraoch seems to be insuficient for future services demanding stringent requirements in terms of Service Level Objectives (SLOs).
+However, this appraoch seems to be insuficient for future services demanding stringent requirements in terms of SLOs.

+NEW-OPS-REQ-GLUE:
-The distinct approaches followed in both the compute and the network environments makes necessary to define suitable mechanisms for enabling an efficient interplay, while highly automating the overall service delivery procedure.
+: The distinct approaches followed in both the compute and the network environments makes necessary to define suitable mechanisms for enabling an efficient interplay, while highly automating the overall service delivery procedure.

 ## Many Solutions for the Same Problem, but Lack of Clear Applicably Guidance